Travel & conservation company, since 1991

 Euphorbia radyeri © Adriaan Grobler

-The Botanical Society of South Africa is committed to the conservation of our unique floral heritage.
-You too can help make a difference for the conservation of South Africa’s vegetation, to ensure your children and their children get to explore and enjoy the wonders of biodiversity we have today.
+The Botanical Society of South Africa is committed to conserving our unique floral heritage.
+You, too can help make a difference for the conservation of South Africa’s vegetation, to ensure your children and their children get to explore and enjoy the wonders of biodiversity we have today.

 Africa Geographic Travel